jac-oblong/nonstdlib/dev_doc.md

 avoided if possible.
 Obviously, if the module is designed to be a wrapper around some other library, avoiding the dependency is impossible.
 However, if reasonable, it is better to create macros that can be redefined by the user or functions that the user can implement.

+## Documentation Comments

+All documentation comments are written as though they were markdown.
+Comments that are meant to be treated as documentation will use the `/*! ... */` or `//! ...` format.
+For structs, enums, etc. the type itself will be documented and each member will also have their documentation.
+For functions, in addition to a general overview of the function, the following sections will be implemented as necessary:

+- **Parameters**: Details about each parameter that the function accepts.
+- **Requires**: Lists any conditions that must be met prior to calling the function.
+This can be constraints on the parameters, on global variables, etc.
+- **Modifies**: Lists any values (either parameters or global variables) that are modified by the function.
+This also includes the effects of the modification.
+- **Aborts**: Describes any behavior / conditions that might cause the program to crash.
+- **Returns**: Details about the value returned by the function.